Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with AGNN

-Within this context, we propose two distinct AGNN models tailored for network localization tasks.
-These models share a common structure comprising Adjacency Learning Modules (ALMs) and multiple graph attention layers, as illustrated in Fig.~\ref{fig: AGNN_framework}.
-The ALMs are responsible for automatically learning the adjacent neighbor set for each node by various strategies.
-Subsequently, the graph attention layers utilize an attention-based mechanism to acquire adaptable aggregation weights based on the learned adjacency matrix.

-The distinction between the two AGNNs primarily lies in the specific methodologies employed within the ALMs.
-Two ALMs, denoted as ALM-I and NLM-II, are developed based on different foundational principles.
-ALM-I determines a unique optimal threshold for each individual node during training, as opposed to using a predetermined uniform threshold as in the GCN-based method.
-ALM-II leverages an attention mechanism to learn a distance-aware threshold.
-In other words, nodes can adaptively adjust the threshold based on the true distance to their neighbors, enabling more flexible neighbor selection.
-Both of these methods are capable of learning an adjacency matrix, thereby significantly reducing computational complexity and effectively addressing the over-smoothing issue encountered in graph attention models.
-Next, we delve into the details of these two types of ALMs.
+We propose the AGNN model tailored for network localization tasks, which is composed of an Adjacency Learning Module (ALM) and Multiple Graph Attention Layers (MGAL), as illustrated in Fig.~\ref{fig: AGNN_framework}.
+The ALM leverages an attention mechanism to learn a distance-aware threshold.
+In other words, nodes can adaptively adjust the threshold based on the distance to their neighbors, enabling more flexible neighbor selection.
+Subsequently, the MGAL utilize another attention-based mechanism to acquire adaptable aggregation weights based on the adjacency matrix learned by ALM.